jeanmathieupotvin/transltr/tests/testthat/_snaps/language.md

-# language_set() validates key
+# language_set() validates lang

     Code
       language_set(1L)
     Condition
       Error:
-      ! 'key' must be a non-NA and non-empty character of length 1.
+      ! 'lang' must be a non-NA and non-empty character of length 1.

 # language_set() throws an error if it fails to set environment variable